Why should I complete a Certificate in Indigenous Governance and Partnership?

-Is the CAGP intended for Indigenous and non-Indigenous students?
+Is the CIGP intended for Indigenous and non-Indigenous students?

 I am an Open Studies student or Special Student and would like to receive Certificate credit for the Native Studies courses I have completed.
 Are there any stipulations I should know about?